Trending Topics

 Ballistic eyewear: See the need for safety

-The risks of injury to an officer’s eyesight are present almost any time they are working, not just when qualifying with a firearm
+The risks of injury to a police officer’s eyesight are present almost any time they are working, not just when qualifying with a firearm

 Many types of ballistic glasses come with a variety of interchangeable lenses that provide for a quick conversion from dark to clear.